-Finding an experienced motorcycle personal injury lawyer takes some effort on your part, but doing so can make a big difference in the final outcome of your claim for compensation.
+Finding the best motorcycle personal injury lawyer for your case takes some effort on your part, but doing so can make a big difference in the final outcome of your claim for compensation.
 Most motorcycle personal injury lawyers offer free consultations to offer prospective clients the opportunity to have their cases evaluated and to ask questions about the claim and, more importantly, about the qualifications and experience of the lawyer.

 Take advantage of the offer of a free consultation to interview a few motorcycle personal injury lawyers before hiring one to handle your claim.
 Recommendations from friends and relatives might be helpful to get the names of lawyers, but it is up to you to meet with the person to determine if he or she is the motorcycle injury lawyer you want handling your claim.
-Here are a few questions to help you gather the information needed to make the right decision.
+Here are the necessary questions to ask in order to gather the information you need to make the right decision.

 There is nothing wrong with being a jack-of-all-trades and many of the more than 170,000 attorneys in California handle multiple areas of the law, including motorcycle personal injury with varying degrees of success.
 However, the ability to investigate and assess the value of a personal injury claim requires the lawyer to have the experience and knowledge that can only be developed through years of actually handling cases similar to yours from intake through trial.

 If you have been injured in a motorcycle accident, you want an attorney who knows and understands how motorcycles are ridden and the particular risks confronting riders and their passengers.
 Retaining the services of a motorcycle personal injury lawyer with experience handling motorcycle accidents means your lawyer knows what to look for when investigating the accident and assessing the strength of your claim.